NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 with no-data values if it has to grow it to match the PAN image.

-To verify that the PAN image and obtained scaled PAN mask agree, render them on top of each other in ``stereo_gui``, by choosing from the top menu the option ``View->Single window``.
+To verify that the PAN image and obtained scaled PAN mask agree, overlay them in ``stereo_gui``, by choosing from the top menu the option ``View->Single window``.

-It is not clear if the number of columns to remove on the left should be 48 or 50 pixels.
-It appears that 48 pixels works better, as in resulting in a smaller shift among these images, so this is the default.
+It is not clear if the number of columns to remove on the left should be 50 or 48 pixels.
+It appears that 50 pixels works better for WV03 while 48 pixels may be appropriate for WV02.
+These were observed to result in a smaller shift among these images.
+The default is 50.
 If desired to experiment with another amount, pass that one as an additional argument to the tool, after the output PAN mask.

 .. _bathy_non_dg: